amir-not2005/monk-webapp/README.md

 ## Todo

-2. db API
+1. db API
-   - eps goal_completion
+   - Basic frontend **No design at least for now!!!
+KEEP IT SIMPLE**